 Celebrity car collector Chris Jacobs (who co-hosts the TV series Overhaulin' and Barrett Jackson Auctions) will hang out at the Shop to talk about his need for speed.

-(Sodo, free) - Dogs of Peddler Party!
+108. Dogs of Peddler Party!
+Past Event List

 Let your doggo roam free in an off-leash area while you sip some beer and hang out with other pups from Pasado's Safe Haven.
 Mud Bay and Suzanne Spratt Pet Portraits will be onsite.

-All national and state Past Event Like List parks will waive their entrance fees for the 102nd birthday of the National Park Service.
+All national and state Past Event List parks will waive their entrance fees for the 102nd birthday of the National Park Service.

 (Downtown, free)

-Past Event
+111. B-Town Fiesta Past Event List

 This community celebration will feature activities for the kiddos, local food vendors, and live music from Grupo Cultural Oaxaqueno and others.